cilium/cilium/Documentation/cmdref/cilium-agent.md

       --ipsec-key-file string                                Path to IPSec key file --iptables-lock-timeout duration                       Time to pass to each iptables invocation to wait for xtables lock acquisition (default 5s)
+      --iptables-random-fully                                Set iptables flag random-fully on masquerading rules --ipv4-native-routing-cidr string                      Allows to explicitly specify the IPv4 CIDR for native routing.
+This value corresponds to the configured cluster-cidr.
-      --iptables-random-fully                                Set iptables flag random-fully on masquerading rules --ipv4-node string                                     IPv4 address of node (default "auto") --ipv4-pod-subnets strings                             List of IPv4 pod subnets to preconfigure for encryption --ipv4-range string                                    Per-node IPv4 endpoint prefix, e.g. 10.16.0.0/16 (default "auto")
+      --ipv4-node string                                     IPv4 address of node (default "auto") --ipv4-pod-subnets strings                             List of IPv4 pod subnets to preconfigure for encryption --ipv4-range string                                    Per-node IPv4 endpoint prefix, e.g. 10.16.0.0/16 (default "auto")